raspberrypilearning/dancing-unicorn-rainbow/en/step_7.md

 Diagram of gifs 3 side by side (1) Scratch sprite with 2 frames with text this one has two costumes (2) Scratch sprite with more frames with text this one has x costumes (3) dancing unicorn gif with 5 frames test this one has five costumes

-Click for reminders on how to change costumes in Scratch and how to draw sprite in Scratch:
+Click for reminders on how to change costumes in Scratch and how to draw sprites in Scratch:

 [[[generic-scratch-add-costume]]]
 [[[generic-scratch-draw-sprite]]]